pakholeung37/vite-plugin-treat-umd-as-commonjs/README.md

 });
 ```

-It will simple replace all `typeof define === 'function' && define.amd` like patterns to `false` in node_modules by default which avoid the browser requireJS/amd environment to register the module to amd.
+It will simple add `var define = false;` in modules from node_modules by default which avoid the browser requireJS/amd environment to register the module to amd.
 You can also specifically include or exclude pattern.

 ## Options